pelican-eggs/eggs/game_eggs/steamcmd_servers/ark_survival_ascended/README.md

 | Game            | 7778         | 7778       |
 | RCON            | 27021        | 27021      |

-Make sure that the ports that you allocate to your machine and the ones you use in the panel match.
+Make sure that the RCON port that you allocate to your machine and the one you use in the panel match.